raunit002/WATSONITE/README.md

-# Crypto-Project
+# A Project on Crypto-Currency Website

-This is a demo crypto website made using django, html, css and JS.
+This is crypto website made using django, html, css and JS.